Communication-Forensics-Lab/harmful-content-detection/data/c2a/readme.md

 ## Data annotation

-The data set contains all tweets for which there was a majority decision among the four annotators as to whether or not a tweet was a call to action (true) or not (false).
+The data set contains all tweets for which there was a majority decision among the four annotators as to whether or not a tweet was a call to action (TRUE) or not (FALSE).
 A call to action is understood to be, based on the definition of the [Oxford Dictionaries](https://www.oxfordlearnersdictionaries.com/definition/english/call-to-action), an order or request for a specific action or behaviour.
 The behaviour that a call to action encourages or incites may but does not have to be, criminally relevant.
 For example, it may also be a call for a demonstration or political campaign such as distributing leaflets.

 ## Origin and structure of the data

 The data set contains a total of 9822 German tweets.
 Most of the data set consists of posts and comments from a right-wing extremist movement from 12/12/2014 to 07/07/2016.
 The data set is provided as a CSV file.
 An entry has the following format:

 "id";"description";"C2A"
-"1064396393598783";"Oliver, ich guck doch schon mindestens einmal die Woche RTL2-NEWS.";"false"
+"1064396393598783";"Oliver, ich guck doch schon mindestens einmal die Woche RTL2-NEWS.";FALSE

 To anonymise the data mentions in the data set were replaced as follows:
 - mentions of the press/press offices/news portals: [@PRE]